A Salford charity has been handing out hygiene packs to protect rough sleepers during the coronavirus pandemic.

 There are an estimated 320,000 homeless people across the UK including more than 5,000 in Manchester and more than 1,000 in Salford, according to figures from Shelter, although not all homeless people end up sleeping rough.

 Mr Gibson said: “All areas of Salford now will be coming to terms that we have a massive problem with homelessness.”

-This comes after the 2018 numbers released by Salford Council which saw Salford’s number of rough sleepers increase by 600%.
+This comes after the 2018 numbers released by Salford Council which saw Salford’s number of rough sleepers increase by 600 per cent.

-Gibson touched upon this saying “One of the big issues we talk about at Homeless Friendly is health inequalities, by which we mean certain groups in society always seem to be affected more by illnesses.”
+Mr Gibson said: “One of the big issues we talk about at Homeless Friendly is health inequalities, by which we mean certain groups in society always seem to be affected more by illnesses.

-At time of writing, Salford is on 877 confirmed cases of coronavirus.
+At time of writing, Salford has 877 confirmed cases of coronavirus.